 What have we accomplished so far?

 The project is far more than development of IS alone and it is NOT simply a technical intervention that ‘modernizes’ social protection sector.
-This is a genuine capacity development project that in short run succeeded to develop institutional/organizational, technical and most importantly human capacities of the key social services providers - Social Welfare Centers.
-The project supported development of new, reform legislation framework - law and fife key by-laws that are transforming social welfare center institutionally and their way of work towards case management, better planning and evaluation and optimization of resources - including new organizational schemes, revised ToRs and job placement arrangements, management, improved social centers network for better outreach to beneficiaries, etc.
+This is a genuine capacity development project that in short run succeeded to develop institutional/organizational, technical and most importantly human capacities of the key social services providers - social welfare centers and social welfare institutions.
+The project supported development of new, reform legislation framework - law and five key by-laws that are transforming social welfare centers institutionally, implementation of case management, better planning and evaluation and optimization of resources - including new organizational schemes, revised ToRs and job placement arrangements, management, improved social centers network for better outreach to beneficiaries, etc.

 Prior to putting the system into operation (January 2015) through the system, social welfare centers did huge re-entry and full revision of over 44.000 social benefits cases (families) and of war veterans transfers’ cases (3.500).
-The revision found of even over 10% cases non-eligible for benefits (inclusion error) and benefits are terminated for these people.
-Based on this initial inclusion error reduction plus administrative expenditures savings, total savings are estimated at over 10% of the national social protection transfers budget.
+The revision found cases that were not eligible for benefits (inclusion error) and benefits were terminated for these people, which led to public spending savings.

 Who finances it?

 |December 2015||USD 449,718|

 |December 2013||USD 230,707|